 |Conversion type||Conversion factor|

-From feet to meters
+Feet to meters

-From meters to feet
+Meters to feet

 If your data is using a geographic coordinate system (such as a DTED in GCS_WGS 84), where the linear units are in degrees and your elevation is in meters, use a conversion factor of 1, and the system will automatically convert your linear degrees to meters.
-If your elevation units are not in meters, use the Arithmetic function to convert your elevation to meters before using this function.
+If your elevation units are not in meters, use the Unit Conversion function to convert your elevation to meters before using this function.

 To apply vertical exaggeration, you must multiply the conversion factor by the exaggeration factor.
 For example, if both elevation and dataset coordinates are meters and you want to exaggerate by a multiple of 10, the scaling factor would be the unit conversion factor (1.0) multiplied by the vertical exaggeration factor (10.0)—which would be a Z Factor of 10.
 If the elevation units are meters and the dataset is geographic (degrees), you would multiply the unit conversion factor (1.0) by the exaggeration factor (10.0)—which would be a Z Factor of 10.

-Disable default edge pixel interpolation
+|Disable default edge pixel interpolation|

 Using this option will avoid any resampling artifacts that may occur along the edges of a raster.
 The output pixels along the edge of a raster or beside pixels without a value will be populated with NoData; therefore, it is recommended that this option be used only when there are other rasters with overlapping pixels available.
 When overlapping pixels are available, these areas of NoData will display the overlapping pixel values instead of being blank.